gflorez97/dataProcesses2019/Final Project/final-project.md

 ![Decision Tree](https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/predictionTree.png "Decision Tree")

 This gives us some key clues about our data.
-The first discriminant feature is Points: if a player scored more than 23, he is most likely to be an all nba (the more blue, the more likely to select TRUE, and viceversa for red), and if he scored more than 27, even more; finally, TRUE will be considered if there were more than 5 rebounds.
+The first discriminant feature is Points: if a player scored more than 23, he is most likely to be an all nba (the more blue, the more likely to select TRUE, and vice versa for red), and if he scored more than 27, even more; finally, TRUE will be considered if there were more than 5 rebounds.
 Let's study another path: for players with less than 23 points, assist number is heavily weighted: if they have less than 10 (that is, not scorer players who aren't also great passers) they are most probably not an all nba.
-But, if they are good passers, the decision divides between more or less than 14 points: the tree tell us less than 14 points is a really low number, even for a non mainly scorer (like a playmaking point guard), and thus he is probably not an all nba.
+But, if they are good passers, the decision divides between more or less than 14 points: the tree tell us less than 14 points is a really low number, even for a non mainly scorer (like a play-making point guard), and thus he is probably not an all nba.

 ```r
 Confusion Matrix and Statistics